 Below are some specific examples of how Census data is used:

 For generations Melbourne's suburbs have been shaped by cultures and people from all around the world.
 The interactive map shows where migrants from around the world have settled in Melbourne.
-If you click or touch an area on the map, it will show the five most common countries of birth for people in that suburb.

 The Age have also developed a fun quiz based on 2016 Census data: How well do you know your suburb?